 A scenario (file) "defines" the topology and movement of each host that participates in an experiment.
 We consider different number of hosts in the area.
 Later in this section, we scale the area and vary the density of the hosts and their wireless coverage.
 We would like to emphasize that this host density does not necessarily represent the total number of hosts in that area, but just indicates the popularity of the defined data object.
 By varying the density of hosts, we study how data items of different popularity disseminate in such environment.
-We speculate that in an urban environment such as Lower Manhattan, near the platform of the train or subway stop in a rush hour, there will be from four to 25 users that could be interested to get the local and general news using PDAs or other wireless devices.
-A density of 25 hosts per km corresponds to very popular data whereas a density of five hosts per km corresponds to a more typical data object [13].
+We speculate that in an urban environment such as Lower Manhattan, near the platform of the train or subway stop in a rush hour, there will be from four to 25 wireless devices (carried by humans or integrated into physical objects) that could be interested to get the local and general news using PDAs or other wireless devices.
+A density of 25 hosts per km corresponds to very popular data whereas a density of five hosts per km corresponds to a more typical data object [17].
 We generate 300 different scenarios for different density values.

 In each of these scenarios, the mobility pattern of each host is created using the mobility pattern we described, except in the FIS-based schemes, that the server is stationary.
 We run simulations using these scenarios, for the different schemes of Table 1.
 The wireless LAN is modeled as an 802.11 network interface.
-We use the ns-2 simulator [14] with the mobility and wireless extensions [15].
-We consider transmission powers of 281.8 mW (high), $\frac{281.8}{2^4}$ mW (medium) and $\frac{281.8}{2^8}$ mW (low).
-Assuming the tworay ground reflection model these transmission powers correspond to ranges of approximately 230 m, 115 m and 57.5 m, respectively.
-Considering the simulation results on these ranges, we can speculate for the performance of 7DS with lower transmission power.
-We do not deal with very low power transmissions (such as of Bluetooth devices) that correspond to less than ten meters.
-In these simulation sets, we concentrate on pedestrian users in an open campus, platform, or metropolitan area.
-After all, data sharing among low power devices is more likely to occur in a different setting, such as an office environment, where the mobility pattern appear to be deterministic and all wireless devices tend to cluster together.
+We use the ns-2 simulator [18] with the mobility and wireless extensions [19].
+We consider transmission powers of $281.8 \,\mathrm{mW}$ (high), $\frac{281.8}{2^4} \,\mathrm{mW}$ (medium) and $\frac{281.8}{2^8} \,\mathrm{mW}$ (low).
+Assuming the two-ray ground reflection model these transmission powers correspond to ranges of approximately 230 m, $115 \,\mathrm{m}$ and $57.5 \,\mathrm{m}$ , respectively.
+Note that considering the simulation results on these ranges and the scaling properties we describe later, we can generalize the performance of 7DS for different transmission power.